Exotic Pets in Nevada: What’s Legal and What’s Not

 Quarantine Procedures

 Quarantine procedures are essential when introducing new exotic pets into a household or facility.
-The Centers for Disease Control and Prevention (CDC) recommends quarantining new animals for at least 30 days to monitor for signs of illness and prevent potential disease transmission to other pets or humans.
+The Centers for Disease Control and Prevention (CDC) recommend quarantining new animals for at least 30 days to monitor for signs of illness and prevent potential disease transmission to other pets or humans.
+This is particularly important for species known to carry zoonotic diseases, as undetected infections can pose serious public health risks.

 Public Health Implications